pablomoretti/jcors-loader/README.md

 Really easy to use
 ------------------
 - Include inline jcors-loader.min.js.
-- Enable cors in your server if you are loading sources from other domains. *
+- Enable CORS in your server if you are loading sources from other domain (cross-domain). *
 - Tell JcorsLoader the url of the javascript resource you want to load or callback to execute.
 - Enjoy it ;)